 Reduces running cost and carbon footprint.

-Choice of pump capacity.
+Choice of attenuation pump capacity.

-The system delivers the amount of water the project calls for.
 Any SuDS discharge limits set by the Water Company or Local Authority are adhered to.

-Bespoke pump sizes available on request.
+Bespoke transfer pump sizes available on request.

 Compatible with a range of water filtration and treatment systems.